Yandex Cloud

 PostgreSQL host FQDNPostgreSQL host FQDN

-To connect to a host, you need its fully qualified domain name (FQDN).
-You can obtain it by doing one of the following:
+To connect to a host, you will need its FQDN.
+You can get it using one of the following methods:

 • Request a list of cluster hosts.